 9 Steps To Perfect Health – #1: Don’t Eat Toxins.
 Imagine a world where: diabetes, heart diseases, autoimmunity and other modern diseases are rare or don’t exist at allwe are naturally lean and fitwe are fertile throughout our childbearing yearswe sleep peacefully and deeplywe age gracefully without degenerative diseases like Alzheimer’s and osteoporosis While this might sound like pure fantasy today, anthropological evidence suggests that this is exactly how human beings lived for the vast majority of our evolutionary history.

 Not really.
 But I did just spend several hours doing a needed update.
 I think this is about version 3.0 since the original back-of-the-envelope diet I first put on the web in June 2009.
 That was a diet I had been using successfully clinically for more than two years.

-Note: I've added significantly to this part of the 3 part essay, so to make sure you see it all, I've re-posted.
+Archevore Blog - No Such thing as a macronutrient part II - Carbohydrates (revised) Note: I've added significantly to this part of the 3 part essay, so to make sure you see it all, I've re-posted.

 Now we can have some fun, as I think I can demonstrate to you that this is by far the least metabolically useful macronutrient category.
-GLUCOSE and STARCH Archevore Blog - No Such thing as a macronutrient part II - Carbohydrates (revised)
+GLUCOSE and STARCH.
+How to Read a Cholesterol Test.
+Welcome!

 Along with diet and medication, physical activity has been considered the primary prevention strategy for managing type 2 diabetes .
 Strategies capable of mimicking and/or enhancing the effects of exercise are potentially therapeutic, hence the emergence of creatine supplementation as a novel alleged candidate for treating diabetes .
 Creatine has rapidly become one of the most consumed nutritional supplements due to its ability to enhance muscle phosphorylcreatine content, thus enhancing athletic performance and lean mass.